Accounting Accounting Advice

 Back to contents

-So, you want to start a business in London.
-The big smoke.
+Starting a business in London gives you access to one of the UK’s largest and most competitive commercial markets.
 A city that if stood alone, as a nation, would have the 18th highest GDP in the world.

-With its rich infrastructure and endless opportunities, London is a magnet for entrepreneurs looking to build successful businesses.
+London has strong infrastructure, a large customer base and a wide range of business support, which makes it an attractive place to start and grow a company.
 According to a recent forecast by GLA Economics, London is expected to see around 2% year-on-year growth.
 That might not sound like much, but with a GDP of £508.4 billion in 2022, even small growth can translate into major opportunities.
-So, if you want to start a business in London, you’re in the right place.
+However, the opportunity comes with higher costs, stronger competition and a greater need for careful financial planning.

 Advantages of Starting a Business in London

 London is considered one of the most diverse cities in the world, with a 36.4% foreign-born population.
-No matter what you’re trying to sell, you’ll probably find someone who’s looking to buy it.
+For many businesses, that creates opportunities to serve specific customer groups, test niche products and build a clearly defined market position.

 Learn more: Finding your target market.